anthonycerelli/radical-vc-demo/backend/README.md

 ### Embedding generation fails

-Check that your `OPENAI_API_KEY` is valid and has sufficient credits.
+Check that your `GEMINI_API_KEY` is valid and has sufficient quota.
 The import script will skip companies that fail embedding generation.

 ### Database connection errors